Simon McDonald, Baron McDonald of Salford: Dominic Raab

 In April 2023 McDonald said he had to warn Dominic Raab “more than once” about his conduct as foreign secretary.
 McDonald said Raab was a “tough taskmaster” whose “methods did not help him to achieve what he wanted to do”.
 McDonald claimed Raab did not listen to the issues raised with him, adding: “He disputed it.
 He disputed the characterisation.”

 Chris Pincher

 Following the resignation of Deputy Chief Whip Chris Pincher over an incident of sexual groping, McDonald wrote in July 2022 to the Parliamentary Commissioner for Standards on previous official complaints made against Pincher, stating that the claim there had been no previous official complaints against Pincher was untrue.
 A Guardian editorial described the letter as an "extraordinary, devastating intervention", which convinced Chancellor Rishi Sunak, Health Secretary Sajid Javid, and many others to resign from Boris Johnson's government from 5 July 2022.

 Aid spending

-Lord McDonald, in 2025 warned Rachel Reeves not to cut Britain’s international aid spending.
-Lord McDonald said it would damage Britain’s global reputation if Reeves chose to reduce aid as she looks for savings the spending review.
+In 2025, Lord McDonald warned Rachel Reeves not to cut Britain’s international aid spending.
+Lord McDonald said it would damage Britain’s global reputation if Reeves chose to reduce aid as she looked for savings in the government's spending review.

+Antonia Romeo

+Following the resignation of Chris Wormald as Cabinet Secretary in February 2026, Lord McDonald stated if Antonia Romeo is the leading candidate then ‘due diligence has some way still to go’.
+He told Channel 4 News: “The due diligence needs to be thorough.
+If the candidate mentioned in the media is the one, in my view, the due diligence has some way still to go.”.